BonesTheGhost/WebPG/README.md

 [X]: Need to add the hamburger menu functionality to the app before finalizing any more of the layout.
 [ ]: Font-size for mobile version.
 [ ]: Need to streamline the output to console functions so that printing out the necessary text components is MUCH easier.
 This way I can focus on creating the game world instead of noodling around with the logic.
+[ ]: Implement the inventory system with Currency.
+[ ]: Implement a proper intro sequence with Class selection, name entry, etc.
+[ ]: Create the ENEMY Library for the game.
+[ ]: Create the ITEM Library.
+[ ]: Create the NPC Library.
+[ ]: Create a situational exposition Library for how various things interact with each other.
+[ ]: Write all of the exposition for the Libraries.
+[ ]: Craft the plot.
+[ ]: Add combat into the game.
+[ ]: Add experience.
+[ ]: Create any towns and villages necessary.
 ==================================================================================